garden-io/garden/docs/reference/commands.md

 | -------- | -------- | ----------- |
   | `module` | Yes | Name of the module to link.
   | `path` | Yes | Path to the local directory that containes the module.

-### garden login

-Log into configured providers for this project and environment.

-Executes the login flow for any provider that requires login (such as the `kubernetes` provider).

-Examples:

-     garden login

-##### Usage

-    garden login

-### garden logout

-Log out of configured providers for this project and environment.

-Examples:

-     garden logout

-##### Usage

-    garden logout

 ### garden logs